sleek1004/sleek1004/README.md

  Frontend Developer 👨🏽‍💻

+- 👀 I'm interested in proffering solutions to problems using technology.

--  🌱  I’m currently learning javaScript, react and Phython
+-  🌱  I’m currently learning javaScript, React and Python

 - 👯 I’m looking to collaborate on open source projects,internships and entry-level opportunities.

 - 📫 How to reach me
 tosinmanuel0@gmail.com.

-- 😄 Pronouns: He/Him

 - Job interests: Software Engineer, Frontend Engineer(intern or Junior level)